uakfdotb/ghostpp/readme.txt

 1.)
 If an open slot is found they will join that slot.
 2.)
 If a closed slot is found they will join that slot.
 3.)
+If a slot occupied by a non-reserved player is found and that player is downloading the map and has the least amount downloaded so far that player will be kicked and the reserved player will join that slot.
+4.)
 If a slot occupied by a non-reserved player is found that player will be kicked and the reserved player will join that slot.

 Additionally, if the player is the game owner they will be guaranteed a slot in the following way: